LachezarTsK/Find-the-Index-of-the-Large-Integer/README.md

 Examples for the first approach, when a range with an odd length is encountered and the searched element is in the middle.

-Example 1:
+Example 1:<br/>
 At start, there are 100 001 elements.<br/>
-100 000 elements to the left | searched element | 100 000 elements to the right
+100 000 elements to the left | searched element | 100 000 elements to the right<br/>
 There are no iterations in the loop that divides the range.

-Example 2:
+Example 2:<br/>
-At start, there are 100 002 elements.
+At start, there are 100 002 elements.<br/>
-100 001 elements to the left | 100 001 elements to the right
+100 001 elements to the left | 100 001 elements to the right<br/>
-After one iteration, we have:
+After one iteration, we have:<br/>
-50 000 elements to the left | searched element | 50 000 to the right
+50 000 elements to the left | searched element | 50 000 to the right<br/>
 There is only one iteration in the loop that divides the range.